 April 28, 2016

 Artists in the Classroom grants are adjudicated on a merit basis by a provincial jury made up of educators and professional artists from across BC.
 These jury members also have experience working on AIC-funded projects in their communities.
 Most of them reflect on what a valuable experience it is to see grant process from "behind the curtain".
 Reading so many applications gives them a new perspective when writing their next AIC grant application.
-So we decided to ask them to share some of these pearls of wisdom with educators and teachers who want to apply for an Artists in the Classroom grant.
+So we decided to ask them to share some of these pearls of wisdom with those wanting to apply for an Artists in the Classroom grant.

 "Above all, we are looking for sincere and honest proposals.
 All applications should clearly address the following: Make sure we can understand the process, timeline and desired outcome of the project; clearly outline the number of hours students will be working with the artist; demonstrate the collaboration process between the educator and artist."